scipy-conference/scipy_proceedings/papers/funix/main.md

 To achieve this simplicity, Funix leverages common Python development practices, such as type hints (or type inference) and docstrings, to save developers from extra work or learning.
 Funix does not aim to become a Domain Specific Language (DSL), because it treats the Python programming language itself (including the typing hint syntax and docstring styles) as a surface language for GUI app building.

-Because Funix is designed for quickly firing up apps that model straightforward input-output processes, a Funix-generated app has one input panel containing arguments and one output panel containing [returns and printouts](#output-layout-in-print-and-return).
+Because Funix is designed for quickly firing up apps that model straightforward input-output processes, a Funix-generated app consists of two panels: the arguments of the underlying function on the left, input panel and the [returns and printouts](#output-layout-in-print-and-return) on the right, output panel ([](#code_hello_world) and [](#fig_hello_world)).
 A more complex process can be decomposed into simple input-output processes and embodied into [multi-page apps](#states-sessions-and-multi-page-apps).
 The underlying or callback function will be called after the user plugs in the arguments and click the "Run" button.
 The result will be displayed in the output panel.